-Vanlife is entirely what you make of it.
-And nowhere is that more true than the van you live in.
-But no matter what vehicle you hashippve or can afford, living in a van is ultimately about freedom, rebelling against the typical, and enjoying life on your own terms.
+Vanlife is entirely what you make of it, and nowhere is that more true than the van you live in.
+But no matter what vehicle you have or can afford, living in a van is ultimately about freedom, rebelling against the typical, and enjoying life on your own terms.

-This page is all about helping you, future vanlifer, choose your van, plan your design, install creature comforts like electricity and plumbing, and actually build out the interior of your DIY campervan conversion.
-Below you’ll find awesome infographics, detailed information, step-by-step guides, linksb to helpful resources, and more.
+This page is all about helping you, future vanlifer, choose your van, plan your design, install creature comforts like electricity and plumbing, and actually build out the interior of your DIY camper van conversion.
+Below you’ll find awesome infographics, detailed information, step-by-step van build guides, links to helpful van life resources, and more.

-Choosing a van for your camper can conversion is your first important step when taking the leap towards living in a van.
-There are many types and models of vehicles out there, and the best one for you really depends on your needs and wants.
+Choosing a vehicle for your campervan conversion is your first important step when taking the leap towards van life.
+There are many types and models of vehicles out there, and the best one for your tiny home on wheels really depends on your needs and wants.